 8) For Contextual Stream applicants: Arrange for a letter of endorsement for study from the candidacy committee of your denomination to be sent to Waterloo Lutheran Seminary attn: Admissions Coordinator.
 Students may be eligible for admission to the MDiv program without a letter of endorsement; however, no Contextual placements will be given.

 9) Mail signed Submission Summary, Personal Information Form and Personal Statement to Waterloo Lutheran Seminary attn: Admissions Coordinator.
 Include a résumé of your academic and work experience.
 Include letters of reference and transcripts unless they are being mailed directly, and the letter of endorsement and TOEFL score if applicable.
 All application materials must by the application deadline.
 International Applicants are advised to apply an additional six months in advance of regular application deadlines (see below).

-10) Contact the WLS Admissions Coordinator at 519-884-0710 ext 3498 after you have submitted your application so we know to expect your application materials.
-Application Deadlines for the Master of Divinity: September 1, 2012 for Winter term 2013 admissions, January 1, 2013 for Spring term 2013 admissions and May 1, 2013 for Fall term 2013 admissions.
+10) Contact the WLS Admissions Coordinator at 519-884-0710 ext 3234 after you have submitted your application so we know to expect your application materials.
+Application Deadlines for the Master of Divinity: December 15th, 2013 for Spring term 2014 admissions, January 15, 2014 for Fall term 2014 admissions and August 15, 2014 for Winter term 2014 admissions.
 All application materials must arrive to the Seminary Office by the deadline.
 International Applicants should apply an additional six months in advance of regular application deadlines.

 Application Deadlines:January 15th for the following Fall term (September - December)

 August 15th for the following Winter term (January - April)

 December 15th for the following Spring term (May - August)